Jessegoodspeed/TuringChat/README.md

 [![Waffle.io - Issues in progress](https://badge.waffle.io/Jessegoodspeed/MimicMe.png?label=in%20progress&title=In%20Progress)](http://waffle.io/Jessegoodspeed/MimicMe)

 ###### 5/18/2018
 This project is the result of our Computer Science Capstone.
 We implemented a mobile messaging application that features multiple chatbots.
 While the chatbots were pre-trained using personal messaging data, the messaging interface was implemented with the use of websockets that connect the mobile frontend with a Django backend.
+For a comprehensive report on the design, challenges, and achievements of this project, please review the enclosed [report](https://github.com/Jessegoodspeed/TuringChat/blob/master/CapstoneReport_TuringChat.pdf).

 The different components are organized into folders: